climacell/devops-challenge/README.md

 ![ClimaCell](https://climacell.ussl.co/wp-content/uploads/2019/03/CC-logo-base-black-w_blue-icon-300.png "ClimaCell")

-# DevOps Exercise
+# DevOps Challenge
-Welcome to ClimaCell!

-If you have not already applied, but are interested in joining our team, please see our current job openings here: https://www.climacell.co/careers/

-The purpose of this assignment is twofold: not only will it help us assess your skill-set, but it will also help you understand the type of challenges we currently work on and ask yourself if these challenges are of the kind you would be interested in.

-## The Users Service
+## Taking a Service to Production

+This challenge goal is simple - build a full build, deploy and monitor pipeline for a service.
+It will allow you understand the challenges we face everyday, and to demonstrate your skills.

+We look at the pipline as consisting of three stages:

+1. **Continuous Integration** - Any change in the repository that is pushed is automatically built as a docker container and published to a docker registry.
+2. **Continuous Deployment** - Latest docker image deployed to a container platform and available to use.
+3. **Continuous Monitoring** - The service health status is always available, and alert is sent when the service is not functioning.
+Logs are delivered and available.

+### Required solution:

+The exercise is focused on the `CI` stage.

+* Create a full _Continuous Integration_ process as defined above.
+* The outcome should include:
+   * Configuration / script files as part of the repository.
+   * Permissions to the repository, where we can commit changes, and see that the pipeline was triggered and new docker was uploaded to the registry.
+   * URL/IP of the deployed service - so we can check it over http.
+   * Access to CI tool that we can access and see the pipeline in (*OPTIONAL*).
+* * *__Bonus:__* Continue to _Continuous Deployment_ and _Continuous Monitoring_ process as defined above (Use the `/health` endpoint in addition to logs).

+### Prerequisites

-This github repository is a `node.js` demo app of a very small "users" service.
+This github repository is a `NodeJS` demo app of a very small users service.
 Below are the instructions of how to build, run and use this service.

-### Prerequisites

-#### Mongo DB
-The users service works with a mongo DB to store its users.<BR>
-**Database name**: devops-exercise<BR>
-**Collection name**: users

-### Build
+#### Build

    `npm install`

-#### Environment Variables

-* MONGO_URI - uri of the mongo DB

-### Run
+#### Run

    `npm run start`

-### Use
+#### Use

 * http://localhost:3000/users
     * GET - lists the list of existing users